Pop-Up Institutes FAQ

 - Institutes must be interdisciplinary.

-- One or more tangible deliverables (e.g. a draft proposal, a technical report, a software tool, a journal article draft, a completed compendium) must result from an Institute – this is not a month-long conference.
+- One or more tangible deliverables (e.g. a draft proposal, a technical report, a software tool, a journal article draft, a completed compendium) must result from an Institute – this is not a month-long conference or a curriculum development exercise.

 - The Institute must serve some strategic purpose for one or more of the units that contribute participants.